Crystalline lifts and a variant of the Steinberg-Winter theorem: Introduction

 The notion of $G$-complete reducibility was introduced by Serre.
 In his Moursund Lectures \cite{Se98}, a subgroup $\Gamma \subset G(\bar k)$ is defined to be \textit{$G$-completely reducible} if for any parabolic subgroup $P$ of $G_{\bar k}$ containing $\Gamma$, a Levi subgroup of $P$ also contains $\Gamma$.
 Similarly, we say a subgroup $\Gamma \subset G(\bar k)$ is \textit{$G$-irreducible} if it is not contained in any proper parabolic subgroup of $G$.

 We prove the following:

-\begin{thm} [\ref{thm:sw-irr}, \ref{cor:sw-max-rank}] Let $M$ be a reductive group over an field $k$.
+\begin{thm} [\ref{thm:sw-irr}, \ref{cor:sw-max-rank}] Let $M$ be a connected reductive group over a field $k$.
 Let $\bar k$ be the algebraic closure of $k$.
-Let $F_M : M\to M$ be an automorphism of $M$, which can be realized as conjugation by an element $g\in G(k)$ after an embedding $M \hookrightarrow G$.
+Let $F_M : M\to M$ be an automorphism of $M$ which can be realized as conjugation by an element $g\in G(k)$ after an embedding $M \hookrightarrow G$.